thePatonSystem/thePatonSystem.github.io/README.md

 ---

+**Discipline classification:**
+Philosophy of Science • Systems Theory • Structural Modelling

+---

 ## Scope
-The Paton System evaluates admissibility conditions only.
+The Paton System evaluates **structural admissibility conditions only.**
 It does **not** replace domain-specific theory or physical law; it determines whether such models are structurally permitted to operate.

 ---